SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-22-paris-in-the-20s.md

 <iframe width="400" height="224" src="https://www.youtube.com/embed/mgVl6Yk4itw" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></iframe>
-And so it is here, with a video of some 8 minutes summarizing what it would have been like to summarize Paris in the 1920s.
+And so it is here, with a video of some 8 minutes summarizing what it would have been like to experience Paris in the 1920s.
 The video is real; the colorization and added sound are plausible, but artificial.

 It's beautiful.
 Almost as beautiful as [my cat in his previous incarnation, when he was